 We envision a community that continually reduces its waste by reducing, reusing, and recycling all materials possible, providing opportunities and incentives to do so for members of all socio-economic groups.
 Our community will actively work to become a Zero Waste Community.

-Zero Waste was the topic of our February 2017 Monthly Meetup!
-We collaborated with Home ReSource and Zero Waste Missoula to talk about progress on this bucket and how you can get involved.
-See where our discussion when on our blog!
+Zero Waste was the topic of our February 2017 Monthly Meetup.
+We collaborated with Home ReSource and Zero Waste Missoula to talk about progress and how you can get involved.
+Missed the meetup?
+You can always catch up on our blog!

 TOP BUCKET STRATEGIES